ngminhhoang1412/LoginGmailSelenium/README.md

 LICENSE
 setup.py
 ```
-3. Create (if not have) and check for version on setup.py
+3. Create (if not have) and update version number on setup.py

 4. Generate distribution archive files